1solomonking/CalculatorFx/README.md

-# FxCalculator
+# JavaFx Calculator
-A simple calculator for desktop application
+A simple calculator for desktop application built with javafx programming language.
+It takes in two input, compute it, and return the output of the computed value.